EvolvingLMMs-Lab/lmms-engine/docs/video_configuration.md

 ## Migration from Torchvision Backend

-The `torchvision` video backend has been removed in favor of more efficient alternatives.
-If your configuration uses `video_backend: "torchvision"`, you'll need to update it.
+The `torchvision` video backend has been removed since it was implemented as a fallback in qwen-vl-utils

 ### Migration Steps